-- 2.3.2.2.
-There shall be annual performance reviews (APRs) during each year of the three-year term, with the second enhanced performance review (EPR) conducted during the final year of the three-year term (i.e., during year six of cumulative full-time NTTF employment at BGSU).
-In the years in which an EPR is submitted, an APR will not occur.
-Contract renewal is typically offered following successful APRs and/or EPRs (subject to 2.3.2.3); however, satisfactory performance cannot guarantee reappointment. - 2.3.2.3.
-The annual renewal of contract during years four, five, and six of full-time NTTF employment at BGSU is at the discretion of the University based on the following criteria: (a) continued satisfactory performance of instructional and/or related faculty duties (as determined from annual performance reviews and enhanced performance reviews), (b) continuation of demand for duties normally performed by the appointee, or courses normally taught by the appointee (as determined by the Chair/Director), and (c) anticipated budgetary resources adequate to support the NTTF position for the ensuing academic year (as determined by the Dean and approved by the Provost).
-Any such non-renewal that is for other than unsatisfactory performance shall occur on the basis of seniority (see Section 2.3.5) (least senior to be nonrenewed first) among those NTTF who, as determined by the Chair/Director, have the present skills, ability, expertise, and experience to teach the courses continuing to be offered by the department/school and taught by NTTF. - 2.3.2.4.
-BUFMs within the second three years of full-time NTTF employment at BGSU may expect to be notified by the responsible academic administrative officer as early as possible, but no later than February 1, of opportunities for additional appointment for the subsequent academic year or that an opportunity for additional appointment is not anticipated.
-Absent written notification no later than February 1 of an academic year that the appointment is not to be renewed for the next academic year, the appointment for the next academic year shall be regarded as renewed.
-Nothing in the foregoing, however, shall preclude the right of the University to extend an offer of additional appointment, or of the BUFM to accept such offer, later than February 1 should circumstances subsequently create the opportunity for renewed appointment. - 2.3.2.5.
-If a BUFM does not receive reappointment during years four, five, and six of a full-time NTTF employment, then the reasons for failure to reappoint shall be specified in the notification letter.
+- 3.2.3.3.
+The annual renewal of contract in years Seven, Eight, Nine, Ten, and Eleven of full-time QRF employment at BGSU is at the discretion of the University based on the following criteria: (a) continuing satisfactory performance of instructional and/or other faculty duties (as determined from the annual evaluation process), (b) continuing demand for duties normally performed by the appointee, or for courses normally taught by the appointee (as determined by the Chair/Director), and (c) adequate budget resources to continue the position for the coming year (as determined by the Dean and approved by the Provost).
+Any such non-renewal that is for other than unsatisfactory performance shall occur on the basis of seniority (see Section 3.2.5) (least senior to be non-renewed first) among those ORF who, as determined by the Chair/Director, have the present skills, ability, expertise, and experience to teach the courses continuing to be offered by the department/school and taught by QRF. - 3.2.3.4.
+A BUFM in years Seven, Eight, Nine, Ten, or Eleven of full-time QRF employment at BGSU may expect to be notified by the responsible academic administrative officer as early as possible, but no later than December 1, of opportunities for additional appointment for the subsequent academic year or that an opportunity for additional appointment is not anticipated.
+Absent written notification no later than December 1 of an academic year that the appointment is not to be renewed for the next academic year, the appointment for the next academic year shall be regarded as renewed.
+Nothing in the foregoing, however, shall preclude the right of the University to extend an offer of additional appointment, or of the BUFM to accept such offer, later than December 1 should circumstances subsequently create the opportunity for renewed appointment. - 3.2.3.5.
+In any case where a QRF with Seven, Eight, Nine, Ten, or Eleven years of service is non-renewed for reasons other than unsatisfactory performance and, within one (1) year of the expiration/non-renewal of the member's appointment, the University elects to fill a QRF position in the QRF's department/school, it shall first be offered to that QRF provided the member has the present skills, experience and expertise for the position.
+Additionally, should the University elect to hire adjunct/part-time faculty to cover part of the affected faculty member's previous teaching load for the following academic year, the University shall first offer the affected faculty member the right to teach those classes which may be available.
+Unless the affected faculty member notifies the University within ten (10) business days that the BUFM accepts any offer described in this paragraph, the offer shall be considered declined.